akatsuky999/SortTester/README.md

 - `radix_sort` skipped: only included for integer columns.
 - Time parsing failed: set `col_type="time"` and ensure the format is parsable by `pandas.to_datetime`.
 - Code parsing failed: verify your alphanumeric pattern; adjust `code_suffix_order` or extend the regex if needed.

-## License
-No license included.
-Add appropriate licensing information if you plan to open-source or distribute this project.